IGNOU Projects

 3) Acknowledgement of the title

-A brief analysis and description of the topic’s relevance should be included in the problem statement.
+The problem statement should include a brief analysis and description of the topic’s relevance.
 To be more specific, this serves as the foundation for performing the investigation.
-To support the study’s topic selection, the current literature is analysed and gaps in the knowledge base are found.
+The current literature is analyzed to support the study’s topic selection, and gaps in the knowledge base are identified.

 4) Objectives

 The project’s objectives should make it very obvious why you are embarking on this adventure.
 A subject will typically have between three and four objectives.
-These objectives might be developed to help you focus your efforts.
-Consider the following fictitious scenario: You wish to undertake study in a rural place on female child dropout.
-You may choose to look at the variables that lead to the high dropout rate among persons with varying socioeconomic origins.
+You might develop these objectives to focus your efforts.
+Consider the following: fictitious scenario: You wish to undertake study in a rural place on female child dropout.
+You may choose to look at the variables that lead to the high dropout rate among people with varying socioeconomic origins.
 As a result, such objectives will assist in defining the investigation’s scope.

 5) Hypothesis

 The hypothesis is the most plausible explanation for the project’s current state.
 Not all inquiries, however, include the testing of hypotheses (the majority of experiments do).
-You and your supervisor can decide together on the sort of study to do.
-Given the projected sample size of about 100 responders, you may even choose to omit hypotheses from your analysis.
+You and your supervisor can decide together what sort of study to do.
+Given the projected sample size of about 100 respondents, you may even choose to omit hypotheses from your analysis.

 6) Research Methodology